The Kelpies at the Helix Park Falkirk / Grangemouth

 Construction started in June 2013 and took only 90 days to complete.

-The Kelpies are a monument and cultural heritage site to horses throughout Scottish history who worked on farms, canals and industry.
-Clydesdale horses were used to pull barges down Scotland's canals.
+The Kelpies are a monument and cultural heritage site to working horses throughout Scottish history who laboured on farms, canals and Scottish industry.
+Clydesdale horses were used to pull barges down Scotland's canals which carved out Falkirks geographical layout.
 There are nice little touches to find around the site such as a poem by Jim Carruth engraved into the pathway at the Helix car park.

 In Falkirk, the Kelpies are a big Scottish tourist attraction, with visitors from around Scotland, the UK, and the rest of the world.
 In the first year alone after opening in October 2013, nearly one million people visited the Kelpies.